In my family, we have focus words for the school year and academic goals.

 If you would have asked me if this was possible when they started elementary school, I would have said anything is possible but even I did not see this happening.

 This takes works from many stakeholders.
-This achievement by my children was possible because a partnership between my husband and me and the school which includes people like the principal, social worker, support staff, and teachers.
-Other supports includes community members, other parents, and last but not certaintly least, the hard work of my children.
+This achievement by my children was possible because of a partnership between my husband and me and the school which includes people like the principal, social worker, support staff, and teachers.
+Other supports include community members, other parents, and last but not certainly least, the hard work of my children.

 This is why I cannot be content.
 Even though I am proud of my sons, I am bothered that other Black students are not being pushed to excellence and that few people seem to care about the consistently low achievement of Black students in Indiana.